forlornsami/shinaramall/replit.md

 # Overview

 This is a Pakistani e-commerce platform called Eshaal Store that allows customers to browse and purchase products using local payment methods like EasyPaisa, JazzCash, and HBL.
-The application features separate authentication systems for customers (via Replit Auth) and administrators (via JWT), with a comprehensive product catalog management system and order processing capabilities.
+The application features a fully internal email/password authentication system for both customers and administrators (no external auth dependencies), with a comprehensive product catalog management system and order processing capabilities.

 # User Preferences